roaked/roaked.github.io/content/docs/code/uav/computer-vision.md

 # **Phase 4.
 UAV Computer Vision**

 {{< hint tip >}}
 If you wish to skip the theoretical and implementation details, [please click here to jump to the summarized findings Ch.
-3 - Pixel Pilots Certification Acquired](https://ricardochin.com/docs/code/uav/computer-vision/#3-pixel-pilots-certification-acquired).
-I have cool images! ✌️{{< /hint >}}
+3 - Pixel Pilots Certification Acquired](https://ricardochin.com/docs/code/uav/computer-vision/#3-pixel-pilots-certification-acquired). {{< /hint >}}

 ## 1 Computer Vision for Obstacle Detection